rehmoe/Codeigniter3-REST-Boilerplate/README.md

   - Check the [CodeIgniter User Guide](http://www.codeigniter.com/user_guide/installation/upgrading.html) for more information.

 ## CLI Commands
-To execute the following commands: `$ cd path/to/public_html` directory and run:
+To execute the CLI commands simply run `$ cd path/to/public_html`.
+Then use one of the following commands:

 ````
 // Creating a controller: